|

 sink to the floor.

-constant movement of the gas molecules.
+movement of gas molecules.

+similar.
 Air currents can sometimes be

 important to consider.